marcelMerchat/crudBasic2/README2021.txt

 Copy it to the folder with a command like this: sudo cp /mnt/c/ProgramData/MySQL/"MySQL Server 5.7"/Uploads/dictionary.csv /var/lib/mysql-files

-MySQL Command to fill Dictionary table.
+MySQL Command to fill Dictionary table with file data.

 LOAD DATA INFILE '/var/lib/mysql-files/dictionary.csv' INTO TABLE Dictionary